 Technology Management Program Outcomes

-The B.S. in Technology Management degree (BSTM) offers four different concentrations.
-The B.S. in Technology Management program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).
-While each concentration has its own strenghts, all four of the concentrations share the following ten outcomes:
+The B.S. in Technology Management program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE)(opens in a new windo.

 Upon completion of the Technnology Management degree program at the University of Southern Maine the student will be able to:

-• Communications – A graduate will understand and effectively communicate verbally, in writing, and graphically.
+- Communications: understand and effectively communicate verbally, in writing, and graphically.

-• Quantitative methods – A graduate will understand, use, and apply principles of mathematics at statistics, algebra, pre-calculus, and applied calculus levels.
+- Quantitative methods: understand, use, and apply principles of mathematics at statistics, algebra, pre-calculus, and applied calculus levels.

-• Business and economics – A graduate will understand business and economic principles that apply to organizations in today’s global economy.
+- Business and economics: Understand business and economic principles that apply to organizations in today’s global economy.

-• Management and supervision – A graduate will understand modern management and supervisory principles and practices, be able to effectively function in teams, and be an effective leader and manager.
+- Management and supervision: Understand modern management and supervisory principles and practices, be able to effectively function in teams, and be an effective leader and manager.

-• Safety and health – A graduate will understand ethical, legal, and technical aspects of creating and maintaining a healthy and safe environment, including regulatory requirements.
+- Safety and health: Understand ethical, legal, and technical aspects of creating and maintaining a healthy and safe environment, including regulatory requirements.

-• Professional and personal development and responsibility – Graduates will have a strong educational foundation that prepares them to be a world-minded, intentional, life-long learner and practitioner; including a liberal arts foundation anchored in the humanities, arts, and sciences consistent with the educational mission and purpose of the University, their personal role and responsibilities as an individual, and will perform at an ethical professional level while completing their responsibilities.
+- Professional and personal development and responsibility: have a strong educational foundation that prepares them to be a world-minded, intentional, life-long learner and practitioner; including a liberal arts foundation anchored in the humanities, arts, and sciences consistent with the educational mission and purpose of the University, their personal role and responsibilities as an individual, and will perform at an ethical professional level while completing their responsibilities.

-• Technological principles and systems – A graduate will understand the technology and operation of technical systems related to their technical / occupational concentration.
+- Technological principles and systems: Understand the technology and operation of technical systems related to their technical / occupational concentration.

-• Careers and best practices – A graduate will be able to identify careers and best practices in developing and/or delivering information on technological artifacts and processes and apply them in a context of their interrelationships, responsibilities, and demands as technology professionals.
+- Careers and best practices: Identify careers and best practices in developing and/or delivering information on technological artifacts and processes and apply them in a context of their interrelationships, responsibilities, and demands as technology professionals.

-• Creativity – A graduate will be able to develop and explore methods for approaching a problem or a challenge in an imaginative and innovative way.
+- Creativity: Develop and explore methods for approaching a problem or a challenge in an imaginative and innovative way.
 Innovation is the application of better solutions that meet new requirements, unarticulated needs, or existing market needs.
 This is accomplished through more effective products, processes, services, technologies, or ideas.